kirancgwd/Java-twitter-app/README.md

 COnfigure sonarqube server in jenkins

-# IN JENKINS instll pluggins
-1. sonarqube-scanner
-2. Config file  provider
-3. maven integeration
-4. pipeline maven integration
-5. kubernet
-6. kubernetes client api
-7. kubernetes cred
-8. kubernetes cli
-9. docker
-10. docke pipeline
-11. eclipse temurin installer
-12. pipeline.stage view

-# Configure tools in JENKINS
+**9\.
+Configure tools in JENKINS**
+1. JDK
-1. Docker
+2. Docker
-   Name
-   install auto
-   downloan from docker.com
-   latest
-2. maven - lates
+3. maven
-3. Sonarqube
+4. Sonarqube
-   sonar_scanner
-4. Add JDK if you want to use different version jdk17 install from adoptium select ver 17
+5. OWASP

-# Create project with pipeline and write pipeline
+**10\.
+Create project with pipeline and write pipeline** **Notes**
-# While writing pipeline whichever tools we are going to use we have define in pipeline
+1. While writing pipeline whichever tools we are going to use we have define in pipeline
-# Name in pipeline here should give same as when created in tools
+2. Tools name in pipeline should be give same as when defining in tools

- pipeline{

-   agent any

-   tools{

-   jdk 'jdk17'

-   maven 'maven3'
-   }
 # Add groovy script in pipeline
 # CRedentions can be created in credentioal section for git (if private), docker, sonarqube, neuxs etc
 # Add sonarqube credentials and add server in system (jenkins)